 - Mini chocolate eggs or jelly beans

-- Divide show mein noodles evenly between 2 small bowls.
+- Divide chow mein noodles evenly between 2 small bowls.

 - Place parchment paper over a baking sheet and set aside.